Trademarks Act (Unofficial translation)

 A Register of Trademarks shall be kept by the Finnish Patent and Registration Office.

-A trademark shall not be registered:
+A trademark is not registered, if:

-(2) if it is liable to mislead the public;
+2) it is liable to mislead the public;

 The exclusive rights in a trademark acquired by registration do not cover any part of the mark that cannot be registered as such.